 - Preheat oven to 350° F. Prepare an 8½ by 4½-inch loaf pan with nonstick spray and make a parchment paper sling (for easy removal).
 Set aside.

 - In a large bowl, whisk together the flour, sugar, salt, baking soda, nutmeg, cinnamon, and salt.
 Make a well in the center and add the melted coconut oil, bananas, eggs, water, and vanilla and stir to combine.

-- Bake at 350° for 50-60 minutes, or until toothpick inserted in center comes out clean.
+- Bake at 350° for 50-60 minutes, or until a toothpick inserted into the center comes out clean.

-- Allow to cool in the pan for 10 minutes and then remove from pan and cool on wire rack until room temperature.
+- Allow to cool in the pan for 10 minutes and then remove from the pan to cool completely on a wire rack.
+Slice and serve.